appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ### Usage pulse for billing

 The Appsmith client triggers a usage pulse whenever a user performs an action on their Appsmith instance.
 The usage pulse primarily contains information such as the timestamp, a hashed `userId` to map the user, and the app mode in which the action was performed.
-The data is collected on the server-side and sent to the Appsmith cloud services in batches every hour irrespective of whether telemetry is turned on or off.
+The data is collected on the server-side and sent to the Appsmith cloud services in batches every hour.
 These pulses are then processed to present aggregate information to customers on customer portal.
 This data is collected only for paying customers, regardless of whether telemetry is on or off.

 ```javascript title="sample usage-payload billing"
 {